 tpseudo = ts(a) + Rsol · ts(b), (6.7)

 where Rsol is the number of recovered tags.
 These tags are acknowledged succes- sively.
 Therefore, the proposed efficiency should include a factor representing the effect of the pseudo parallel spreading in time.
 This factor is called the pseudo parallel factor ϕ.
-According to the numerical values in table 6.4, it can be expressed as:
+According to the numerical values in Table 6.4, it can be expressed as: